 NYU is responsible for the control of health hazards related to chemical and physical agents within the University's laboratories.
-Programs designed to implement University policy and procedures have been established to protect the health and safety of students, faculty, and staff as well as to meet the regulatory requirements established by OSHA, EPA, NY State and local authorities.
+Programs designed to implement University policy and procedures have been established to protect the health and safety of students, faculty, and staff as well as to meet the regulatory requirements established by Occupational Safety and Health Administration (OSHA), Evironmental protection Agency (EPA), New York State and local authorities.

 Laboratory inspections are a critical part of the safety culture at NYU.
 Laboratories are assessed at least annually for compliance with environmental and occupational health and safety regulations.
 It is a good idea to review the Lab Safety/ Hazardous Waste checklist prior to the inspection to address any issues and expedite the process.